 Each cabin group is responsible for keeping their cabin neat and tidy.
-Here are different tasks that should be done throughout the trip:
+Here are the different tasks that should be done throughout the trip:

-- 1. Sweep floor

-- 2. Beds made and clothes picked up

-- 3. Empty wastebaskets before leaving camp (into large garbage cans located outside your cabin)

-- 4. Trash both inside and outside of the cabin picked up

-- 5. Heater and lights off
+- 1. Sweep floor - 2.
+Beds made and clothes picked up - 3.
+Empty wastebaskets before leaving camp (into large garbage cans located outside your cabin) - 4.
+Trash both inside and outside of the cabin picked up - 5.
+Heater off, lights off, and windows open during the day